colleenkwilson/Me/README.md

 Scale Blueleaf to best-in-class SaaS | 2019-2022 | Propel Blueleaf to $10M ARR
 Be a great human to others | 2020 (Personal/Professional) | Pay it forward 2x a week; write more hand-written notes; call Mom more (and other friends/family members I value); be more patient, kind, present and optimistic.
 Spend 2 hrs per month volunteering (Greenwood Project, WIP)
 Be a physically/mentally healthier me | 2020 (Personal) | Meditate & workout 4x a week.
 Pay it forward 2x a week.
 Facetime w niece + newphews 2x week.
 Travel more with Andrew
-Grow my technical knowledge and product curiosity | 2020 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company); spend 1 hr each day learning/exploring Products
+Grow my technical collaboration and product communication skills | 2020 (Personal/Professional) | Be a better partner to Engineering (goal: get mistaken for an Engineer by someone outside of the company); spend 1 hr each day learning/exploring Products.
+Become one of the best product communicators - someone who can clearly define and articulate a product vision, strategy, and goals in a way that motivates action and inspires results
 Develop a strong Product network | 2020 (Personal/Professional) | Particpate monthly in Product Leaders meetings.
 Have coffee/lunch with a Product executive 1x month.
 Become a better writer and grow my vocabulary - use my voice | 2019 (Personal/Professional) | Write professionally on LinkedIn 1x / month on topics that inspire me (leadership, wellness, product, economic equality, wealthtech).
 Build a platform that I can use to voice more good and opportunity
 Never stop growing professionally | 5 Years | CPO and/or great product leader/speaker/facilitator, be invited to Hacking Finance, serve on a profressional board, regain my Spanish fluency, learn piano